oldnordic/Ratatoskr/README.md

 ### Prerequisites
 -   Python 3.10+
 -   `git`
+On Windows: 1.
+Go to the official Python website: https://www.python.org/downloads/windows/ 2.
+Download the latest Python 3.10.x installer (e.g., "Windows installer (64-bit)").
+3. Run the installer.
+Important: On the first screen, make sure to check the box that says "Add Python.exe to PATH" before clicking "Install Now" or "Customize installation."
+This will allow you to run Python commands from any directory in your Command Prompt or PowerShell.
 -   **Ollama:** Must be installed and running on your local machine.
 -   **System Dependencies:**
     -   `ffmpeg` (required by Whisper)